mbj4668/erl.mk/README.md

 - `%APP%` - the name of the application
 - `%VSN%` - the version of the application
-- `%MODULES` - a comma separated list of the modules in the application
+- `%MODULES%` - a comma separated list of the modules in the application
-- `%APPLICATIONS` - a comma separated list of applications, calculated from `DEPS` and `LOCAL_DEPS`.
+- `%APPLICATIONS%` - a comma separated list of applications, calculated from `DEPS` and `LOCAL_DEPS`.

 #### Automatically generated